keelancook/notebook/_notes/mission-of-the-church.md

 [[*Include here a discussion of representationalism vs. incarnationalism, tying in the chapter from Paradigms in Conflict.*::lmn]]

 A sober understanding of sin does not alleviate the ethical component of witness-bearing, it does change its aim from transformation to testimony.
 The Christian mission requires a testimonial ethic, one that encompasses every facet of life: public, private, family, professional, and leisure.
-Ambassadors
+All of life falls under the Lordship of Christ, and all of life testifies to the transformation that occurs because of the gospel.

+Though Scripture is abundantly clear that witness bearing is not a merely, or even primarily, passive activity.
+Bearing witness requires active proclamation of the gospel message.
+In fact, Scripture seems to place a priority on the proclamation of the message within the mission of the church. [[How do we see this priority in Scripture?
+The example of Paul and the examples provided by Luke in the book of Acts place a priority on actively carrying the gospel message to those for whom it is news (*Scripture References*).
+Paul, in his letters, places a priority on verbally sharing the gospel message with others (*References*). ]]

+### 2 Corinthians 5:11-21 as Witness Bearing Explanation
+>Therefore, since we know the fear of the Lord, we ***try to persuade people***...For the love of Christ compels us, since we have reached this conclusion, that one died for all, and therefore all died.
+And he died for all so that ***those who live should no longer live for themselves, but for the one who died for them*** and was raised.
+>
+>From now on, then, we do not know anyone from a worldly perspective.
+Even if we have known Christ from a worldly perspective, yet now we no longer know him in this way.
+Therefore, if anyone is in Christ, he is a new creation; the old has passed away, and see, the new has come!
+Everything is from God, who has reconciled us to himself through Christ and ***has given us the ministry of reconciliation***.
+That is, in Christ, God was reconciling the world to himself, not counting their trespasses against them, and ***he has committed the message of reconciliation to us***.
+>
+>***Therefore, we are ambassadors for Christ, since God is making his appeal through us***.
+We plead on Christ’s behalf, “Be reconciled to God.”
+He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God (2 Cor.
+5:11-21).

 Ephesians 3:10 - through the church, wisdom of God is made known